 Some of the most stressful jobs are within an emergency room.
-Medical staff members are often overworked and understaffed, working long hours with many patients.
-This makes mistakes and errors far more likely, and while medical staff work have to make the best decisions for their patients, mistakes (also known as medical negligence) do happen.
+Medical staff members often work long hours and care for many patients.
+This makes mistakes and errors far more likely.
+While medical staff work to make the best decisions for their patients, mistakes (also known as medical negligence) do happen.

 Mistakes can be severe or fatal.
 If you or a loved one has suffered from a misdiagnosis or medical negligence in an emergency room, you may be eligible for compensation with the help of an emergency room errors attorney in Fort Lauderdale.

 Why Does Medical Malpractice Happen in Emergency Rooms?